bluewind-embedded-systems/things-public-docs/deploy-greenwich.md

 ## Why are you here?

-- you're evaluating or using at least one Greenwich product from Choral;
+- you're evaluating or using at least one Greenwich product from Bluewind;
 - you don't have or don't want to use your own public server for collecting location data from Greenwich;
-- you do want to consume (use) location data from Greenwich on your own application, or examine the quality of data during an evaluation session;
+- you want to consume (use) location data from Greenwich on your own application, or examine the quality of data during an evaluation session;
 - you want to be up and running in minutes instead of hours or days,